Distinguished Master's Thesis Award

 South Dakota State University invites you to participate in the Three Minute Thesis (3MT®) Competition.
 The 3MT is an academic competition that challenges PhD and Master's students to describe their research within three minutes to a general audience.
 3MT celebrates the discoveries made by research students and encourages you to communicate the importance of your research to the broader community.

-The competition will be held from virtually, in February.
+The competition will be held from virtually, February 2nd-4th.
 We would like to encourage all students to participate.
 Interested students must register no later than Thursday, January 28th.
 More information will be sent out to interested students.
 Winners will be announced Friday, February 19th.

 For more specific details about the competition, view the 3MT PowerPoint.

 Register for the competition.
 If you are not already logged into MyState, you will have to enter your MyState credentials in the top right corner of the screen, click "Dashboard," followed by "Forms," (in the 4th column) and you'll find "3 Minute Thesis Competition Registration."